-By accepting a housing offer and moving in, you are expected to live by the rules, regulations, and policies which the University has set.
+By being placed in a housing assignment and moving in, you are expected to live by the rules, regulations, and policies which the University has set.
 If you disagree with the institution's policies or regulations, we encourage you to motivate change through the appropriate supervisory channels.
 If you cannot change them and still cannot live with them, then on-campus living may not be for you.